goldinvo/goldinvo.github.io/blog/_posts/2024-06-29-lace-pattern-tool.md

 Click on an object to select an object.
 Hold `Shift` and click on other objects to add/remove them to/from your selection.
 Click and drag to make a group selection.

 With a highlighted selection, you can choose to delete or copy your selection.
-To paste, you must have a control point on the canvas that marks where to paste.

-Click on the canvas at an empty position to place your blue control point.
-Click again on an empty position to remove it.
+Copy and paste requires that you place a "control point."
+Objects are copy/pasted relative to the control point.

+Double-click to place your blue control point.
+A new coordinate display should appear in the toolbar, showing the coordinate of the control point.
+You may also remove your control point by clicking the 'x' icon.

+### Other features
+Using the top toolbar, you can export/import your canvas, or print your pattern.

 ## Development
 Please contact me (see my About page) if you have any feedback, bug reports, or feature requests.
 Listed below are features that I have planned, somewhat in order of priority.

+- Performance improvements
+- Saving to localStorage
-- Import/Export and Printing
+- Bugfixes
+    - Import/export is pretty buggy right now
-- Improve snapping, including implement snapping on drag and on paste.
+- Styling and UI: Improve aesthetics and usability
-- Undo/Redo and/or save-states.
 - Copy multiple "motifs" to clipboard, select different motifs to paste to canvas.
-- Styling and UI: improve aesthetics and add keybindings, tooltips, explanations, etc.
+- Mobile support
 - Backend for user accounts and saving patterns/motifs (likely just as an exercise).
-- Mobile support